solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

     ![Stopping the serverless Apache Spark pool to reduce costs.](./media/stop-spark-session.png "Stopping Apache Spark pool")

-Now that you understand the power of serverless Apache Spark pools, we will explore an important administrative function of Azure Synapse Analytics: user and role configuration.
+Now that you understand the power of serverless Apache Spark pools, we will explore an essential administrative function of Azure Synapse Analytics: user and role configuration.

 ## Task 6: Adding an Administrator